PeiYiZhuo/zelenskyy-putin/blog_post/Comparing-Zelenskyy-and-Putin-Press-Releases.md

 ---
 layout: post
 title: "An Alarmed Zelenskyy vs. a Nonchalant Putin: Analyzing Ukrainian and Russian Press Releases"
+description: After scraping 1796 press releases from the websites of the Kremlin and the President of Ukraine using the R package rvest, I conducted an analysis using the R packages tidyquant and tidytext that identified dramatic differences between the press releases of Vladimir Putin and Volodymyr Zelenskyy following the start of Russia's full-scale invasion of Ukraine on February 24, 2022.
+Whereas Zelenskyy's press releases became more disgusted, sad, negative, angry, and fearful as well as more frequent after that date, Putin's press releases changed by a far lesser extent.
 output:
   md_document:
     variant: gfm